Digital legacy, made warm.

 A conversational Echo

-We use those interviews to build a tailored Echo that reflects how they talk, explain, and remember, grounded in their own words.
+We use those interviews to build an Echo that reflects how they talk, explain, and remember, grounded in their own words.

 Private family space

-A calm, access-controlled space where loved ones can return to ask questions, listen, and explore stories whenever they need it most.
+An access-controlled space where loved ones can return to ask questions, listen, and revisit stories when they want to feel close again.

 Who EchoVault is for